How to Mix Saltwater for Aquarium

 - Classic or electronic aquarium thermometer.

-- Small submersible pump for water circulation.
+- A small submersible pump is for water circulation.

 - Tool for mixing the solution.